 Speaking of professionals, let’s chat about finding a sugaring studio in your area.
 I can only speak to the places I’ve been to but I’ll give a couple of suggestions for when you’re looking:

-- double dipping is unlikely with sugaring but if using a strip to remove make sure spatulas are only used once for dipping into pod or a separate container is used per client <–again highly unlikely as few people remove sugar using a strip.
+- Double dipping is unlikely with sugaring but if using a strip to remove make sure spatulas are only used once for dipping into pod or a separate container is used per client.

 - Toronto: Sweet Mango Beauty (Amanda is a sugaring genius!)